MaxBenets/MaxBenets/README.md

-# Hello 👋.
+# Hello, World!
 My name is Maksym!

 ### I am a front-end developer.
 Developing web pages of React and Redux.
 Previously developed on Vue.
 I like development, games and anime.